 Here are his main ideas.

-1) It is very important for every person to think about the biggest problems the world is facing.
+1) It’s very important for every person to think about the biggest problems the world is facing.

-2) Then they should start a business that solves one of those problems (or become a dedicated employee of such a business).
+2) Then they should start a business that solves one of those problems.

-3) It is best to start a business that no one else has thought of, because then you will have no competition and you can become very successful.
+3) It’s best to start a business that no one else has thought of, because then you will have no competition and can become very successful.

 4) You should figure out what you are best at doing, and then do that thing only.
 You should not “diversify,” like we are all taught to do in school.
-The same goes for the business you start or join.
+The same goes for the business you start.
 Don’t do it halfheartedly.
 Put everything you’ve got into it.

 These ideas are big, and I think that a lot of people would scoff at them, like they do all new ideas, but he goes on to explain that “experts” are not the only people capable of solving problems.
 Innovators come from all places.
 For example, in the 1940s, a schoolteacher in San Francisco developed a plan to restructure the city so that it would have more parks and more fresh water.
 He created a map with plans for two huge dams and freshwater lakes, among other things.
 He had no experience in that field, but, back then, people believed in big ideas and risk taking, so his plans were taken seriously by city officials.
 The army even built a small scale model that you can still see in Sausalito.
 Ultimately, his plans were rejected, but the lesson is that anyone is capable of problem solving and innovating.

-The title, Zero to One, comes from the definition of technology.
-Technology is not just related to computers or science, it simply means, “whenever someone thinks of a much better way of doing something.”
-So, for example, the typewriter was one technology, and you can make many copies of a typewriter and distribute them, but that is just going from one to many.
-But when the word processor was invented, that was something entirely new, which made writing documents much easier than using a typewriter.
+The title Zero to One comes from the definition of technology.
+Technology isn’t just related to computers or science, it simply means, “whenever someone thinks of a much better way of doing something.”
+So, for example, the typewriter was one technology, and you can make many copies of a typewriter and distribute them, but that’s just going from one to many.
+But when someone invented the word processor, it was something entirely new, that made writing documents much easier than using a typewriter.
 That was going from Zero to One.

-Since reading this book, I have been thinking about the problems I see around me, and, instead of just feeling down about them, thinking about ways I could solve them (and make money at the same time).
+Since reading this book, I’ve been thinking about the problems I see around me, and, instead of just feeling down about them, thinking about ways I could solve them (and make money at the same time).

 For instance, on a road trip, my boyfriend and I went into a 7-11 to buy a bottled water, which I hardly ever do because water bottled in plastic is a terrible pollutant.
 So I looked for water in cardboard instead.
 But there wasn’t any besides coconut water, which I was considering, until my boyfriend said, “that can cause diarrhea,” (in slightly different words).
 I thought, why can’t I start a company that bottles water in cardboard?
 (Although, ultimately, I just went to Starbucks and asked for a paper cup for tap water.)

-Even if you just start a blog that shares your ideas about a subject that you know very well, or a problem that you have solved, you can make the world a better place.
+Even if you just start a blog that shares your ideas about a subject that you know very well, you can make the world a better place.
 For instance, I just discovered the Mr. Money Mustache blog.
-This blogger retired by the time he was 30, even though he and his wife were only making $60,000 each a year as computer programmers.
-They were simply very good at saving money.
-And, even though I’ve read plenty of personal finance books like Rich Dad, Poor Dad and Your Money or Your Life, none of these books ever got through to me like this blog did.
-But Mr. Money Mustache could have said to himself, why should I write a blog about personal finance, there have been many actual books written about this subject?
+This is written by a guy who retired by the time he was 30, even though he and his wife were only making $60,000 each a year as computer programmers.
+They were simply very good at saving money and investing it in index funds.
+And, even though I’ve read plenty of personal finance books like Rich Dad, Poor Dad, and Your Money, Your Life, none of these ever got through to me like that blog.
+But Mr. Money Mustache could have said to himself, why should I write this, this subject has already been covered by many people?
 And my life would be the worse for it.

-That is why I am grateful for this book, Zero to One.
-I believe that thinking bigger, trying to solve problems, and trying to change the world for the better could benefit all of us and create the world that we really want to live in.
+That’s why I am grateful for this book.
+I believe that thinking bigger, trying to problem solve, and trying to change the world for the better could benefit all of us and create the world that we really want to live in.
 I hope you feel inspired by these ideas too.